lmansfieldPC/iOSAppDevelopment/Class_Notes9_UsingStructsInApps.md

 # Class Notes 9 - Using Structs in Apps

-We will create a simply app where a user can add a Dog object to the screen.
+We will create a simple app where a user can add a Dog object to the screen.
 The user can give the dog a name and a color.

 First, let's build our struct: